What Is a DUI Expungement?

 What Are the Eligibility Requirements?

-Typically, most states require you wait at least one year before they consider a petition to set aside a conviction and wipe your record clean.
-Every state reserves the right to make their own determinations about expunctions.
+Typically, most states require you to wait at least one year before they consider a petition to set aside a conviction and wipe your record clean.
+Every state reserves the right to make their determinations about expunctions.

-Certain states allow for the persons whose cases do not result in convictions or guilty pleas to file requests.
+Certain states allow for persons whose cases do not result in convictions or guilty pleas to file requests.
 Others allow sealing a conviction for a first offense.
 Some states consider whether there is evidence of a criminal pattern before setting aside a first conviction.
 In all cases, the final determination to clear a criminal record is determined by a court of law.
 Here are several other important aspects of eligibility:

-Must Have a Probation Component
+Must-Have a Probation Component

 • Must complete probation: You must have a probationary component to your sentence.
 If the circumstances of your DUI cause you to go directly to prison, a judge is unlikely to grant a petition for expungement.